cosalt/a-level-computer-science/README.md

 ## License

 This repository is for educational purposes only.
-You are free to use and modify the content as you revise for your A-level Computer Science exam.
+You are free to use and push the content as you revise for your A-level Computer Science exam.